cakephp/docs/en/orm/query-builder.rst

 ``Cake\ORM\ResultSet``, an object you can iterate and apply several extracting and traversing methods on.

-Often, there is no need to call ``all()``, you are allowed to just iterate the Query object to get its results.
-Query objects can also be used directly as the result object; trying to iterate the query, calling ``toArray`` or some of the methods inherited from :ref:`Collection<collection-objects>`, will result in the query being executed and results returned to you.
+Often, there is no need to call ``all()``, you can simply iterate the Query object to get its results.
+Query objects can also be used directly as the result object; trying to iterate the query, calling ``toArray`` or some of the methods inherited from :ref:`Collection <collection-objects>`, will result in the query being executed and results returned to you.

 Selecting A Single Row From A Table
 -----------------------------------